irschad/monitoring-with-prometheus/configure-alerting/README.md

 The Gmail App password in the secret is base64-encoded to ensure security.

-Deployment Steps:
+**Deployment Steps**:

-Apply the email-secret.yaml file to create the Kubernetes Secret.
+- Apply the alert-rules.yaml file toto deploy Prometheus rules.
-Apply the alert-rules.yaml file to deploy Prometheus rules.
+- Apply the email-secret.yaml file to deploy secret.
-Apply the alert-manager-configuration.yaml file to configure Alertmanager.
+- Apply the alert-manager-configuration.yaml file to configure Alertmanager.

 The Prometheus Operator processes the rules and forwards triggered alerts to Alertmanager.

 Alertmanager handles routing and ensures notifications are sent to the configured email.